 Challenge Zero (Challenge Net Zero Carbon Innovation), originated by the Japan Business Federation, is an initiative that views the creation of a decarbonized society as an important management issue.
 Companies participate if they are looking to develop innovative technologies early on and to implement them in society.
-The goal is to realize a net zero greenhouse gas emission society as soon as possible, in line with the Paris

-Agreement.
-Hulic plans developing power generation and heat supply systems that use food waste from commercial facilities and hotels.
-The system will be used in buildings to convert waste to energy, to achieve zero emissions, and to save on labor during operations.
-We are also striving to set an example for revitalizing forestry business by using wood biomass.
+The goal is to realize a net zero greenhouse gas emission society as soon as possible, in line with the Paris Agreement.
+In cooperation with partner companies, Hulic plans developing power generation and heat supply systems that use food waste from commercial facilities and hotels.
+The system will be used in Company-owned properties to convert waste to energy, to achieve zero emissions, and to increase efficiency of operations.